 The Chandra orbit is highly elliptical and varies with time.
-As of October 2003 the apogee was $\sim 132,000$ km and the perigee was $\sim 32,000$ km.
+As of December 2004 the apogee height was ~ 120,000 km and the perigee height was ~ 29,000 km.
 The apogee and perigee are drawing closer to each other and will continue to do so until about 6 years after launch (at a rate of a few thousand km/year) when the trend will reverse.
-The orbit allows for reasonably high observing efficiency as the satellite spends most of the time well above the radiation belts ($\sim 75\%$) and long continuous observations (~ 160 ksec) are made possible by the orbital period of 63.5h.
+The orbit allows for reasonably high observing efficiency as the satellite spends most of the time well above the radiation belts (~ 75%) and long continuous observations (~ 160 ksec) are made possible by the orbital period of 63.5h.